kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 unsuspended by Kueue
 - a timeout on getting the physical resources assigned by a Job since unsuspended by Kueue
+- a timeout on getting the physical resources  assigned to a Job by ProvisioningRequest

 <!--
 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we